Nitrogen Deficiency in Cannabis Plants: Signs & Fixes

 What are the common signs of nitrogen deficiency in cannabis plants?

-The common signs include the yellowing or pale green coloration of the older leaves, stunted growth, and in advanced cases, leaf roll or curl and necrosis.
-If the plant is flowering, you may also see a reduced number of buds.
+Common signs include the older leaves’ yellowing or pale green coloration, stunted growth, leaf roll or curl, and necrosis in advanced cases.
+If the plant is flowering, you may also see a few flowers.

 Why do cannabis plants need nitrogen?

-Nitrogen is essential for the formation of chlorophyll, which is necessary for photosynthesis.
+Nitrogen is essential for forming chlorophyll, which is necessary for photosynthesis.
 It also plays a crucial role in protein synthesis and cell division, supporting the plant’s growth and overall health.

 How can nitrogen deficiency impact the growth and yield of cannabis?